Yu-Gi-Oh! GX: Production

 Yu-Gi-Oh!
 GX is produced by Nihon Ad Systems and TV Tokyo, and the animation is handled by Studio Gallop.
 The series was directed by Hatsuki Tsuji and scripts were prepared by an alternating lineup of writers–Shin Yoshida, Atsushi Maekawa, Akemi Omode, Yasuyuki Suzuki–with music arrangements by Yutaka Minobe.
 Takuya Hiramitsu is in charge of sound direction, supervised by Yūji Mitsuya.
 Character and monster designs are overseen by Kenichi Hara, while Duel layout is overseen by Masahiro Hikokubo.
 The "GX" in the series' title is short for the term "Generation neXt".
 "GENEX" was conceived as the series' original title, as can be evidenced in early promotional artwork.
 It also refers to the GX tournament that takes place between episodes 84 and 104.

-The program is divided into episodes classified as "turns".
-The title sequence and closing credits are accompanied by lyrics varying over the course of the series, with the former immediately followed by an individual episode's number and title.
-Eyecatches begin and end commercial breaks halfway through each episode; in the first season, there were two eyecatches per episode, usually showcasing the opponents and their key monsters for a given episode while in later seasons, a single eyecatch appears with only the duelists.
-After the credits, a preview of the next episode, narrated most frequently by KENN and Masami Suzuki, is made, followed by a brief "Today's Strongest Card" segment.
+A remastered version, to celebrate its 20th anniversary, is set to air on TV Tokyo starting in April 2025.